 Note: you need to manually update your SMP certificate in your SMP software at exactly the date you specified in that update request, otherwise you won't be able to perform changes in the SML.

 If your certificate is already expired, you need to contact CEF support

-and provide the following information: old certificate subject and serial as well as new certificate subject and serial.
+and provide the following information: old certificate subject and certificate serial number as well as

 Note: you may already update your SMP software with the new certificate, because the old certificate is anyway useless.

 Note: no further action or service call to the SML is necessary, if you are using this manual process.

 The update of your SMP certificate in your SMP software heavily depends on the software used.

 In most cases, the keystore is referenced in some kind of configuration file.